 Dojo, by Bullguard – https://dojo.bullguard.com/dojo-by-bullguard/

 There are other settings and best practices related to router security that can improve your safety even more but are beyond the scope of this post.

 For additional information, go to:

 While improving the security of your router(s) won’t protect you from every threat, if you follow these recommendations, you will have done more than most to reduce some of your techno-crime risks.

-If you’re interested in more tips to increase the security of your smart home, we’ve published a free Smart Home and Mobile Device Security Checklist that is available in the Free Member Content Library on our website at https://technocrime.com/library.
-You’ll need to create an account with a User ID and password, but then you’ll have free access to everything in our library as we create more information.
-And don’t worry, registering for access does not add you to our mailing list and we will never share your information.
+If you’re interested in more tips to increase the security of your smart home, we’ve published a free Smart Home and Mobile Device Security Checklist that is available in the Free Content Library on our website at https://technocrime.com/free-content-library/.

 Let me know your thoughts about this topic, and if you have other recommendations to share, please leave a comment.